OliverEvans96/instant-docs/src/pages/docs/backend.md

 ## Custom Auth

 You can use the Admin SDK to create your authentication flows.
-You'd typically make one change on the backend, and one change on the frontend:
+You'd typically make a change on the backend, a change on the frontend:

-### Backend: `auth.createToken`
+### Backend: auth.createToken

-On the backend, `auth.createToken` lets create users and generate login tokens for them.
+On the backend, `auth.createToken` lets you create users and generate login tokens for them.

 If you had an endpoint, here's how that could look: